Preparing to Depart

 - Attend Study Abroad Pre-Departure Orientation.
 This mandatory orientation will prepare you to study abroad and will help you connect to others who are going (or returnees who have gone) on your program.
 Details about the date and time of the KU Orientation will be included in your acceptance Required Reading documents online.

 - Review the KU Study Abroad Pre-Departure Manual.
-This guide provides a packing list, budgeting tools, policies, culture & identity information, and answers to common questions.
+This guide provides packing tips, budgeting tools, policies, culture & identity information, and answers to common questions.
 It should be your primary resource.

 Don't forget to do the following: